Chargeable Weight in Air Freight: Quick Answer & How to Save

 💡 Pro Tip:

 Always check both your actual weight and volumetric weight using aVolumetric Weight Calculator.
-This helps you identify the cheapest way to ship and avoid paying for unused space.

 🚫 Using the Wrong Units